tarwn/lessthandot-hugo/blogs/content/posts/2009-07-18-including-an-aggregated-column-s-related.md

   * This example uses a varchar column to hold the packed values, but be aware that converting to and from binary is faster than char (plus harder to use and more error-prone) and binary aggregation is faster.
 The crucial part is being able to faithfully extract the data that was put in.
   * This query has no problem with duplicates.
 It does effectively sort by the full compound value, so if multiple orders for the same customer can be on the same order date and you want some other column to determine which one is selected, it has to be included in the packed data.
   * As given, this query does not handle NULLs at all.
 A few strategic Coalesces can fix that.
-  * There is no significant performance difference between unpacking one many-item compound value or many one-item compound values (though you&#8217;d always include all columns needed for ordering).
+  * There is no significant performance difference between unpacking one many-item compound value or many one-item compound values (though you'd always include all columns needed for ordering).

 sql
 SELECT